Section 6 and its back-to-front misconception

 We need to take a step back and really understand what is being Notified and why?
 What is the real purpose of Section 6?

 Section 6(3) is very clear: "the building owner may......underpin or otherwise strengthen or safeguard the foundations of the building or structure of the adjoining owner so far as may be necessary".

 Simple, straight forward and clear.
 The Building Owner should consider their proposal for the excavations they plan, then ask the question: if I undertake this excavation do I need to access the Adjoining Owner's land or building to underpin, strengthen or safeguard them.
-If it is necessary they the Building Owner may do this following the Notice that they Serve upon the Adjoining Owner.
+If it is necessary then the Building Owner may do this following the Notice that they Serve upon the Adjoining Owner.

 That is quite an imposition on an Adjoining Owner, to have someone come onto or into their property and start underpinning or strengthening works.
-Understandably an Adjoining Owner probably will not want to Consent to this and therefore they will appoint a Party Wall Surveyor to consider whether the proposal is "necessary".
+Understandably an Adjoining Owner probably will not want to consent to this and therefore they will appoint a Party Wall Surveyor to consider whether the proposal is "necessary".